An anonymous commenter popped this question into the suggestion box:

 - I prefer to wear revealing clothing to fancy occasions wherein dressing up or dressing differently from my personal norm seems fun and carefree instead of contrived.

-- I will wear miniskirts to the office, but only in winter and only with tights.
+- I will wear miniskirts to work functions, but only in winter and only with tights.

 - I nearly always balance revealing with not-revealing.
 I can remember only one time that I paired a tank top cut to mid-chest with a miniskirt.
 Most of the time I do tight with loose, short with long, skimpy with modest.